spoo-bar/Biffy/README.md

 3. Press `F5` or `Debug > Start debugging`
 4. Open the BIF-Source in the newly opened instance of vscode

 > Ensure typescript is installed in global scope.
-Else run `npm install -g typescript`
+Else run >  `npm install -g typescript`

 ## TODO

 * Extending snippets
-* Jump to definition
+* Format document source code in editor
+* Format selected lines
+* Highlight all occurences of a symbol in a document
+* Renaming symbols
+* Find all references for non guid symbols
-* Icons for file types
+* ~~Icons for file types~~ [Not supported by vscode]

 ## Requirements